frossm/rpncalc/mdbook/src/Chapters/HighLevelUsage.md

 `1 3/64 [ENTER]`
 `frac 100000`

 will display `1 293/6250`.
 This is a closer approximation than using base 16.
+This also shows why this is an approximate.

+### Scientific Notation

+As of version 5, scientific notation is supported.
+You can enter in values with the format `1.2345E18` and it will be saved as a value in the stack.
+There are a few areas where it's not 100% supported (i.e. NumOps at the time of this writing) but just about everything will work with it.

 ## Operands, Numbers, and Commands